Science at UM [S03-ep23]: Fossils Under a Rocket

-And today we're heading to French Guiana, or more precisely to Kourou.
-Sorry to disappoint space exploration enthusiasts, but we're not inviting you on a space trip, but rather a journey through time.
-It was at the Ariane rocket launch site that an international consortium of paleontologists, geologists, and biologists had the idea to excavate and dig, and the least we can say is that they had a nose for it.
-Between 2017 and 2021, scientists coordinated by the Institute of Evolutionary Sciences in Montpellier unearthed tens of thousands of fossils covering a period of 130,000 years.
+And today, we’re heading to French Guiana—more specifically, to Kourou.
+Sorry to all space exploration enthusiasts—we’re not inviting you on a space journey, but rather a journey through time.
+It was at the Ariane rocket launch site that an international consortium of paleontologists, geologists, and biologists had the idea to dig and excavate, and to say the least, they had a good nose for it.
+Between 2017 and 2021, scientists coordinated by the Institute of Evolutionary Sciences in Montpellier unearthed tens of thousands of fossils spanning a period of 130,000 years.

-This discovery provides us with information about the animal and plant biodiversity of Pleistocene andHolocene French Guiana, but that's not all.
-The journey through time I mentioned earlier should be understood in both senses, as this collection of fossils also tells us a great deal about the Earth's past and future climate.
+This discovery provides insight not only into the animal and plant biodiversity of Pleistocene andHolocene French Guiana, but also into much more.
+The journey through time I mentioned should be understood in both its aspects, as this fossil assemblage also tells us a great deal about the Earth’s past and future climate.

-We'll tell you more with our guest, Pierre-Olivier Antoine, a paleontologist at ISEM, who coordinated this study.
-He is the author of the article we are discussing today in the journal Proceedings of the National Academy of Sciences of the USA.
+We’ll tell you more about this with our guest, Pierre-Olivier Antoine, a paleontologist at ISEM who coordinated this study.
+He is the author of the article we’re focusing on today, published in the journal *Proceedings of the National Academy of Sciences of the USA*.

-In the second part of the program, we invite you to discover an episode of Lumlu, the podcasts of Lum magazine, by listening to Le sanglier de la discorde(The Boar of Discord).
-Raphaël Mathevet, a researcher at the Center for Functional and Evolutionary Ecology, talks to us about the delicate coexistence between humans and animals.
+In the second half of the program, we invite you to listen to an episode of Lumlu, the podcast series from Lum magazine, titled “The Wild Boar of Discord.”
+Raphaël Mathevet, a researcher at the Center for Functional and Evolutionary Ecology, discusses the delicate coexistence between humans and animals.

 Co-production: Divergence FM / University of Montpellier